The Waltherian Tradition of Ministry (Part I)

 “The preachers should not mix civil punishments together with this spiritual penalty or excommunication.”
 (Smalcald Articles III X 1)

-Though not without nuance, bearers of the Office are treated as the sole subject regarding both use and authority of the Keys.
-Therefore both the loosing and binding authority with the “bishop” (or pastor) without prescribed need for an intervening party (e.g. Pope, canonical bishop, or – one may infer – lay governing body).
+Be it observed how the Confessions (though not without nuance, as will to be treated below) regard clergy as the sole subject, not of “exercise” or use only but also the authority of the Keys.
+It would seem that both the loosing and binding authority rest with the “bishop” (or pastor) without reference to any prevention by an outside party (e.g. Pope, canonical bishop, or – one may infer – lay governing body).

 “It is interesting that Melanchthon above says that it is within the province of the pastor as he publicly administers the keys to excommunicate impenitent sinners (cf. AC, XVIII, 2).
 This might seem to be out of harmony with the Lutheran practice in our country, where the congregation has pretty well reserved that prerogative to itself, although no doubt in those days the pastor was always acting on behalf of the congregation and as its representative.
 I can find no evidence in our Confessions that congregations or synods as such carried out excommunication, and Matt.
 18:15-20 is never used in our Confessions as a model for congregational discipline or excommunication, although this may have been an oversight.”